lootie/Multitaper.jl/docs/src/index.md

 forth, is implemented here for application to univariate, multivariate, and higher-dimensional (e.g. space-time) processes.

+`Multitaper.jl` is a Julia package for spectrum analysis of time series, multivariate time series, and spatial or space-time processes. `Multitaper.jl` was designed to be useful to researchers in diverse fields, including geophysics (climate, seismology, limnology, and stratigraphy), cognitive radio, space science (solar physics), speech processing, astronomy, and biomedicine.
+For example, a researcher in geophysics might want to compute the multitaper spectrum of a time series so he or she can identify which periodic components contribute the most to signal variance.

 ### Univariate time series

 * Discrete Prolate Spheroidal sequences (Slepian 1974) and with gaps (Chave 2019)